 The nearby streets of the Kasbah seem to be unchanged for centuries.
 Local produce lines the streets, vegetables and fruit spill out across the path, milk in tapped plastic containers, pallets of eggs in delicate piles, meat hanging from tiny shop fronts, skinned sheep heads in glass counters, women with baskets dashing between bikes and filthy cats licking up remnants.
 Four hours on a plane and we couldn’t be further from Sheffield.
 At eight, my son takes it in his stride.
 He is unphased by a lack of internet, by the walking, by the heat, by the broken conversations with locals that regularly span four languages in our desperate attempt to be understood.

-A couple of hours later we head out again although I am loathe to be far from a bed, or a toilet.
-We dine just off the square and I am relieved the food is bland and gently cooked.
+A couple of hours later we head out again and dine just off the square.
 Two plates of couscous piled with vegetables and dotted with chickpeas, sides of rice, chips and three big round bread rolls, plus a large bottle of water, all for 92 Dirhams (around £6.50).
 We return to the riad via the square.
 The moon is large, low and glowing orange.
 The road back is lined by people asking for money, often disabled, elderly, or refugees, some sell pocket tissues, some sleep on mats; smoke wafts from meat cooking on griddles and pushcarts are piled with fresh fruit.
 Occasionally bright purple, pink or yellow flashes of bougainvillea or azalea spill from behind anonymous red ochre walls.

 I decide to forego breakfast and have a rest and a shower instead.
 The right decision.
 The boys return with tales of lemon cake and bring me bread.
 A recce day today begins with a long, hot walk along busy roads to the Garé Routiére (bus station) where return tickets to Essaouira, three hours away on the coast, are (once bartered for, like everything) 400 Dirhams (£10 each).
-We decide to make our way back through the souks in the shade, but, as we enter a particularly meaty street, my stomach turns somersaults.
-It seems that today is chicken slaughtering day.
-Twelve skinny birds squashed in a cage.
+We decide to make our way back through the souks in the shade.
+As we enter a particularly meaty street I spy twelve skinny birds squashed in a cage.
 Squawking from behind the counter.
 Feathers scatter.
 Raw meat everywhere.
 Flies.
 It’s not Lidl.
 Our food experience in England is so sanitised.

 We stop for lunch at a bright, clean café where a shared plate of couscous and a vegetable panini go down well.
 My appetite has returned.
 My son is in raptures with his mango and banana smoothie.
 He could live on fruit.
 He practically is.
 If it wasn’t for bread and chips.
 We pass a very small and poorly stocked supermarket and we pop in to find supplies for the bus tomorrow.
 All we can muster is some individually wrapped McVities digestives (‘Egyptian standard’, whatever that is) and a small tub of Pringles.
 I get a couple of yoghurts to try diversify my son’s diet a little.
-He’ll have to eat them soon as we have no means of refrigerating them.
 Outside, a man with terrible teeth is roasting monkey nuts in a little oven on a cart and sells me 500g for 100 Dirhams which is too much but he looks in need of the cash.
 A welcome donation.
 It’s easy to feel rich in Marrakech.